microsec/regulations/hrsz--all--ssl--EN.md

 The Trust Service Provider may use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves for no more than 398 days.

+In accordance with the requirements of the CA/Browser Forum [62], the maximal allowed reuse period of the domain validation data according to section 3.2.2.4, will be reduced in several steps over the coming years, as follows:
+- from 2026-03-15, maximum 200 days
+- from 2027-03-15, maximum 100 days
+- from 2029-03-15, maximum 10 days

+Other requirements may necessitate faster implementation or even shorter euse periodes.

 The Trust Service Provider maintains a list of the High Risk Certificate Requests which contains the rejected Certificate Applications and all the Certificates revoked due to any security issue.